bornlogic/backend-workplace_webhook/README.md

 Export `WORKPLACE_ACCESS_TOKEN` with your api token givened by workplace

-This access token will be used for send message in group, without this, you can't connect with workplace
-if you need help to generate a token check [the guide to generate a new token](./doc/WORKPLACE_GENERATE_TOKEN.md).
+This access token will be used for send message in group, without this, you can't connect with workplace. if you need help to generate a token check [the guide to generate a new token](./doc/WORKPLACE_GENERATE_TOKEN.md).

 ```sh